CtrlK

 Completeness

-Clearly answers both what (CI/CD, infrastructure automation, containerization, cloud platforms, pipeline setup, IaC, deployment automation, monitoring) AND when with explicit 'Use when...' clause covering multiple trigger scenarios.
+Clearly answers both 'what' (CI/CD, infrastructure automation, containerization, cloud platforms, pipeline setup, IaC, deployment automation, monitoring) and 'when' with an explicit 'Use when...' clause listing specific trigger scenarios.

 3 / 3